hirasso/parcel-plugin-modernizr/README.md

   ]
 }
 ```

-Run parcel.
-The plugin will generate a file named `modernizr-custom.js` inside parcel's `outDir`.
-Since it has to connect to modernizr's servers, this only happens on first run, not on watch rebuilds.
+**Note**: You can also put your config inside your project's `package.json`, if you like the concept of a "single source of truth".

 See [https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json) for all available options.

+Run `parcel`.
+The plugin will generate a file named `modernizr.js` inside parcel's `outDir`.
+Since it has to connect to modernizr's servers, this only happens once every time you run Parcel, not on every watch rebuild.

 ## Contributing
 Pull requests are welcome